jamesgober/rust-benchmark/docs/BENCHMARK.md

 <br>

+> Feature gating: This suite is enabled by the `benchmark` feature (default).
+For a minimal build, disable default features; re-enable with `-F benchmark` when needed.

 <p>
     Benchmark is a development-time performance toolkit focused on simplicity and statistical rigor.
 Use it to time code paths, gather stable measurements, compare implementations, and catch regressions in CI.
 It favors minimal overhead and ergonomic APIs while remaining easy to disable entirely for zero-cost builds.
 </p>